Union of Slavic Forces of Russia: Taraskin group

 From 2010 to 2016, Taraskin appointed his supporters to the posts of prime minister, ambassador-at-large, interim head of the Ukrainian SSR and "governors" of over 10 constituent entities of the Russian Federation; the latter includes Volgograd Oblast, Sverdlovsk Oblast, Krasnodar Krai, Krasnoyarsk Krai, and the Tatar ASSR.

 Taraskin held a December 2016 meeting of his "government of the USSR" in Chelyabinsk, where he and "presidential administration" head Valery Ryzhov issued attendees "USSR passports" and promised that when the USSR was restored, the government would pay each of them 14 billion rubles.
 The meeting participants pledged their property to the USSR.
 Roman Silantyev said that Taraskin and his supporters sold permits for the sale of alcoholic beverages for half a million "occupation rubles" which, after seizing power, would be worth 560 tons of gold.
-According to Silantyev, "In addition to trolling judges and law enforcement officers, [movement adherents] create serious problems for power engineers, gas workers and utilities, refusing to pay for their services ... in the Trade Union of the USSR group, you can easily buy a 'Soviet' trade union card and for 200 rubles of monthly contributions to its card, [and] feel free from many burdensome expenses ... only until the forced shutdown of light and heatt".
+According to Silantyev, "In addition to trolling judges and law enforcement officers, [movement adherents] create serious problems for power engineers, gas workers and utilities, refusing to pay for their services ... in the Trade Union of the USSR group, you can easily buy a 'Soviet' trade union card and for 200 rubles of monthly contributions to its card, [and] feel free from many burdensome expenses ... only until the forced shutdown of light and heat".
 The group's "Ministry of Internal Affairs" sells "Soviet" license plates, "Soviet" driver's licenses and vehicle inspection coupons.
 A complete set costs "only 19 thousand "bibariks (Bank of Russia tickets), which supposedly gives full immunity from GIBDD officers."
 Taraskin's supporters created an online store in Barnaul, and collected donations in Kursk to fight "myths" about HIV.